magento/devdocs/guides/v2.2/extension-dev-guide/view-models.md

 title: View models
 contributor_name: Space 48
 contributor_link: https://www.space48.com/
+group: php-developer-guide
 ---

 A view model is an abstraction of the view exposing public properties and commands.
-It allows users to offload features and business logic from block classes into separate classes that are easier to maintain, test, and reuse.
+It allows developers to offload features and business logic from block classes into separate classes that are easier to maintain, test, and reuse.

 ## When to use view models

 Use this approach anytime you need to inject functionality into template files and your code does not need to be backwards compatible with Magento 2.1.